jylisadoney/intro-excel-2/3-generate.md

 ## More Help

-### PivotTables

 PivotTables offer greater control and flexibility when presenting and analyzing data.
-To learn more about `PivotTables`, open Excel and navigate to the `Insert` tab and the `Charts` section.

-You can also visit <a href="https://support.office.com/en-us/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables" target="_blank">Microsoft's PivotTables website</a>.
+To learn more about `PivotTables`, visit <a href="https://support.office.com/en-us/article/Import-and-analyze-data-ccd3c4a6-272f-4c97-afbb-d3f27407fcde#ID0EAABAAA=PivotTables" target="_blank">Microsoft's PivotTables website</a>.